Crowne Plaza Fredericton – Lord Beaverbrook

 Crowne Plaza Fredericton – Lord Beaverbrook is a downtown hotel in Fredericton, New Brunswick, overlooking the Saint John River.
 It opened in 1948 as the Lord Beaverbrook Hotel and was named for Max Aitken, 1st Baron Beaverbrook, a New Brunswick–born newspaper proprietor and politician.
-The property stands next to the Beaverbrook Art Gallery and close to the Fredericton Playhouse, forming part of the city's riverfront hospitality district.
+The property stands beside the Beaverbrook Art Gallery and near the Fredericton Playhouse, forming part of the city's riverfront cultural and hospitality district.